froemero/Common_Neural_Choice_Signals_emerge_artifactually/analyses/present_Study/readme.md

 For study 1 we analyze behavior (Table S1), generate Figure 2B panels and analyze the average response locked EEG activity at Pz -700 - -200 ms as a function of RT and value difference.

-For study 2 we analyze the average response locked EEG activity at Pz -700 - -200 ms as a function of RT and value difference and replicate the findings in study 1.
+For study 2 we analyze the average response locked EEG activity at Pz -700 - -200 ms as a function of RT and value difference and replicate the findings in study 1 (files are includeded in this folder).

 For EEG analyses: